godwokenrises/godwoken-doc/versioned_docs/version-1.0/comparisonEVM.md

     - the size limit for contract's return data is `[25600B](https://github.com/nervosnetwork/godwoken-scripts/blob/31293d1/c/gw_def.h#L21-L22)`
     - the size limit for contract's storage is `[25600B](https://github.com/nervosnetwork/godwoken-scripts/blob/31293d1/c/gw_def.h#L21-L22)`

-- `transaction.to` MUST be a Contract Address
+- `transaction.to` MUST be a contract address

     Direct transfer of the value (pCKB) from EOA to EOA is not supported.

     > Scenario: pCKB (CKB) is represented as an ERC20 token on layer2, which can be transferred through the sUDT_ERC20_Proxycontract transfer function.

 - The `transfer value` can not exceed uint128:MAX